Zephruz/citadelshock/README.md

 CitadelShock is a gamemode that was submitted in the 2017 GmodStore gamemode competition.

 Inspired by the game Shockwave Battle (Clonk).</br>

+You will be tasked to protect your teams generator.
+This may seem like a simple task, but when being bombarded with bombs of all kinds; you may meet your demise.</br>

 </br>
 You are competing to win against another team.
 You must protect your sides generator or you will lose.</br> Your generator is very important, as it allows you to buy bombs - it also generates money periodically.</br>